emacs-vs/ts-docstr/README.md

 ### ❓ How to support my favorite language?

+> ⚠ Before you start, make sure [tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs)
+> supports the language you want to add!

 > ⚠ The best way to learn how the entire process works is to look into other
 > files in the `/langs` folder from the project root.
 Find a similar language
 > and see through code, all languages' implementation are very similar to one